-- K9.1 The role of reflection on own and others' prescribing practice and acting upon feedback and discussion; - K9.2 Appropriate mechanisms to act upon colleagues' inappropriate or unsafe prescribing practice; - K9.3 Tools available to improve prescribing (e.g. patient and peer review feedback, prescribing data analysis and audit).
+K9.1 A critical appreciation of the role of reflection on own and others' prescribing practice and acting upon feedback and discussion;

+K9.2 Critical awareness of the appropriate mechanisms to act upon colleagues' inappropriate or unsafe prescribing practice;

+K9.3 A systematic understanding of the tools available to improve prescribing (e.g. patient and peer review feedback, prescribing data analysis and audit).